rulixxx/power_tools/README.md

          -f specify a file with patterns
-         -t remove the specified tiles (comma separated list) -a find all posible matches, otherwise find only first match -v invert match
+         -t remove the specified tiles (comma separated list) -a find all posible matches, otherwise find only first match -q return reads with mean quality greater/equal to this value -v invert match
          -o output to a file instead of stdout